 Director & Practitioner

 “I work to increase connection and cooperation around the ecological issues of our time.
-In bringing meaningful outdoor experiences into the lives of all age groups I intend to ignite in them a lifetime of knowing and valuing the natural world.”
+In instigating meaningful outdoor experiences I intend to ignite a lifetime of knowing and valuing the natural world.”

-As a Biologist, Naturalist and Ecotherapy practitioner, Emily is passionate about using cross-sectoral approaches to rekindle our relationship with the living world.
-Working in health, education, ecospirituality and community engagement, she is fascinated by the potential for enhancement of wellbeing as facilitated by reconnection to the natural world.
+As a Biologist, Naturalist and Ecotherapy practitioner, Emily uses cross-sectoral approaches to rekindle our relationship with the living world.
+Working in health, education, ecospirituality and community engagement, she is fascinated by the potential for enhancement of wellbeing by reconnection with the natural world.
 As well as her work with EcoWild Emily teaches on Natural Academy’s Ecopsychology Foundation Course and co-leads the Nature and Health network for West of England Nature Partnership.

 She has practiced yoga for over 20 years, sings with an acapella group, plays the guitar and piano, and meditates daily.
 Before EcoWild she worked in HIV Community Support Services, Project Coordination in Tropical Health Education, Conservation research and logistics.